steven2358/awesome-generative-ai/README.md

 - [The Generative AI Index](https://airtable.com/shrH4REIgddv8SzUo/tbl5dsXdD1P859QLO) - An Airtable list by [Scale Venture Partners](https://www.scalevp.com/generative-ai).
 - [Generative AI for Games](https://twitter.com/gwertz/status/1593268767269670912) - A market map of companies working on Generative AI for games, by [a16z](https://a16z.com/).
 - [Generative Deep Art](https://github.com/filipecalegario/awesome-generative-deep-art) - A curated list of generative deep learning tools, works, models, etc. for artistic uses, by [@filipecalegario](https://github.com/filipecalegario/).
+- [Awesome ChatGPT Prompts](https://github.com/f/awesome-chatgpt-prompts) - A list of prompt examples to be used with the ChatGPT model.